twilco/twilco.github.io/_posts/2019-07-08-riscv-from-scratch-3.markdown

 ### Creating the basic skeleton of our driver

 We have all we need to begin writing our driver, so let's begin.
-Start by ensuring you're in the directory we created before with our C runtime and linker script:
+Start by ensuring you're in the `riscv-from-scratch/work` directory we created in the setup section:

 {% highlight bash %}
-cd ~/projects/riscv-uart
+cd some/path/to/riscv-from-scratch/work
 {% endhighlight %}

 Now create a file called `ns16550a.s`, which will contain the code for our NS16550A UART driver.
 In this file, let's start with a basic skeleton containing the functions we want to expose.
 For now, we'll limit this driver to simply reading and writing chars, or bytes, without worrying about other available capabilities of the NS16550A, such as interrupts.